noamba/DRX/NOTES.md

 # Thoughts and dilemmas

+## Database design and patient request handling
-1. I was not sure how to handle the case where a task is moved from one department to another.
+I was not sure how to handle the case where a task is moved from one department to another.
 In this case we have two PatientRequest objects for the same patient, one for each department.
 The task points out to "consider what happens when all the open tasks in one department are reassigned to another department".
 It makes sense that if a task is moved, it should be removed from the old department's PatientRequest and added to the new department's PatientRequest.